 Multitasking can sometimes make us feel like we’re getting a lot done, and that may be the case for some of us, but in most instances it’s best to just focus on one thing at a time.
 Pick up and put down one task at a time, give it your full attention and don’t worry about the other things on your “to do list” while working on whatever may be in front of you, it can all be taken care of later.
 Something that is a common distraction in many of our lives these days is emails.
 Set aside a chunk of time each day to go through your emails and handle whatever needs to be done during that time.
 After that, close your email account down and don’t bother with it until the following day, or check it on a schedule if you absolutely must look at it more than once in a single day.

 All of the above are simple ideas meant only to give you a starting point and perhaps propose the concept of better time management.
-If you’ve ever seen those books which boast ideas of working only a few hours a week, one of the key concepts is managing your time more effectively.
+If you’ve ever seen those books which boast ideas of working only a few hours a week, one of the key concepts is managing your time more effectively and avoiding common time management mistakes.
 If you’re spending a lot of time appearing to be busy but getting nothing done then you’re simply wasting time and could instead be using all that extra time to do things you enjoy.

 Why take up so much time mixing distractions with work so that eight hours fly bye and nothing much has been done?
 Focus on what you need to do, do it well and then move on with your day until tomorrow arrives.

 If you’d like to spend some of that extra time you’ll gain learning key components of the affiliate marketing craft then be sure to check out our exclusive training over at our main site.